 Also Read: Business Intelligence for Small Restaurants

-3. Mobile POS (mPOS):
+3. Mobile POS (mPOS)

-A Mobile POS for restaurants is a light, tablet- or smartphone-based solution that takes orders and makes payments on the move.
-A leading example of an Mobile POS system is Square POS.
+A mobile POS for restaurants is a light, tablet- or smartphone-based solution that takes orders and makes payments on the move.

 Square POS is admired for its ease of use, affordability, and quick installation—perfect for small or mobile food establishments.
 You can accept orders and make payments anywhere, with or without Wi-Fi (offline mode included).
 It also links to other Square services such as online ordering and payroll.

-How It Works:
+How It Works

 Through apps on mobile devices, servers can take orders at the table, process payments at the curb, or manage transactions at pop-up venues.